 10 of 26

 Need a classy addition to a fall tabletop vignette?
 This simple DIY pumpkin fills the bill beautifully.
 Just bundle silver and gold canning jar rings into a miniature pumpkin, tying the rings snugly with string.
 Then snip burlap leaves and tuck them around a cinnamon-stick stem for a pretty, subtly fragrant finish.
 Buy new canning rings for this project or use old ones from your canning stash -- a little tarnish just adds charm!

 Hello, Autumn Fabric SignShop more DIY & crafts now!

 It's a banner season for decorating...we take that literally.
 Iron-on fusible interfacing to the four edges of a 30x33-inch piece of fabric (on the top and bottom create a rod pocket so you can pass a dowel through the openings).
 Stitch all edges.
 Iron-on a phrase in contrasting fabric using more fusible interfacing.
 Cut dowels to size and push them through the pockets you created.
 Pass a hanging cord through the top pocket and tie off.

 Branches As Candleholders

 Got a saw, a drill bit, and access to some thin tree logs?
 You've got a rustic-look candle display perfect for lighting a fall feast.
 Use a vise to secure a flat-cut log; mark the center and drill straight down into the log, about 2 inches deep.
 Any rough edges can be sanded.

-Editor's Tip: To turn this craft into a waterproof flower vase, drill hole to fit a thin glass tube and pop inside before adding mums or fall flowers.
+Editor's Tip: To turn this autumn craft into a waterproof flower vase, drill hole to fit a thin glass tube and pop inside before adding mums or fall flowers.

 Pisatchio Shell-Flower Votive Holders